Skirting Board Fitting Cost

 But that’s not to say that skirting boards are essential.
 Many modern homes are designed and constructed in such a way that skirting boards are not necessary at all.

-Skirting boards are available in a variety of styles, with the most common being Ogee, Torus, Bullnose, Rounded and Chamfered.
+Skirting boards are available in a variety of styles.
+The most common being Ogee, Torus, Bullnose, Rounded and Chamfered.
 Other, less common types include Ovolo, Kensington, Victorian, Edwardian, Castle, Chelsea and many more.

 Some skirting boards are available rebated, meaning they have a hollow in the backing to allow for cabling to run inside the skirting board out of sight.